sobirjonovme/FontChanger_bot/README.md

 This is the full code for a Telegram bot that helps people change their texts into beautiful fonts without leaving the Telegram app.
 The bot was written in Python using the aiogram framework.

 The bot provides a simple way for Telegram users to apply different fonts to their text messages.
-It supports a wide range of font styles, including bold, dark bubbles, semibold, squares, sky blue, serif, fraktur and many more.
+It supports a wide range of font styles, including <b><i>`bold, dark bubbles, semibold, squares, sky blue, serif, fraktur`</i></b> and many more.
 Users can choose the font style they want.
 The bot will respond with the same message, but with the requested font style applied.

 ## How to run the bot locally